 When you withdraw your children from school, give them a copy of your membership confirmation as proof of your legal status.
-To protect the privacy of my members, I won't provide member information to any organization unless you request it, or the organization makes an official request for confirmation of your legal status.
+To protect the privacy of my members, I won't provide member information to any organization unless they send me an official request for confirmation of your legal status.

 Do you require members to use textbooks?
 Do you have to approve curriculum?
 Do you require standardized testing?